 Meaning doors completely made with plastic.
 Doors must be a metal grate.
 Plastic lock housing & grips are acceptable.
 NorthWest Airlines List plastic doors and wire top opening kennels as not acceptable.
 As well as any kennel missing even a single attachment.

 Meaning crate is able to fold down after use.
-This type of carrier was banned from airlines many years ago and is still advertised as “Airline Approved”.
-Alaska Airlines first rules reads the Kennel must be NON COLAPSIBLE. *There is one exception to the fold-able rule.
-The Solid Aluminum Zinger used by many Show Breeders is allowed by airlines even though it does have the ability to be folded.
+This PLASTIC type of carrier was banned from airlines many years ago and is still advertised as “Airline Approved”.
+Alaska Airlines first rules reads the Kennel must be NON COLLAPSIBLE. *There is exceptions to the fold-able rule.
+The Zinger Aluminum Dog Crates & the ICC Aluminum Dog Crates used by many Show Breeders is Made of solid Aluminum and is allowed by airlines even though it does have the ability to be folded.

 Plastic Wing Barrel Door Latches